Meitei Pangals: Marifat tradition

+(The string of life may break at any time; in the breathless grave the proud body will decay, leaving behind this cherished world and returning to the earth.)

 Issues

 Discrimination

 Despite the Pangals having a long history in the area, sharing many cultural traits with their non-Muslim neighbors, and generally living in peace as a minority; they have recently faced episodes of discrimination, marginalization, and Islamophobia from the Manipur government, some politicians and other Manipuris.
 Stereotypes of Pangals include that they are anti-social and prone to certain crimes like thievery or drug trading.

 The 1993 Pangal massacre saw the death of around 130 Pangals and the burning of their homes.
 Mobs killed and assaulted Pangal men and women and destroyed Pangal-owned commercial establishments.
 The police were criticized for doing little to curtail the violence or stop the misinformation.
 The rise of the BJP in Manipur since 2016 has led to a rise of attacks against Pangals.
 Yumnam Devjit, the son of Yumnam Joykumar Singh, wrote in a facebook post that the Qurbani ritual done during Eid al- Adha "was nothing but training for Muslims to kill."

 In September 2018, a Pangal entrepreneur named Mohamed Farooq Khan was lynched by a mob and the video of his lynching was soon spread throughout social media.
 He was lynched for allegedly stealing a scooter but there has been alternative reports that Khan was wrongfully framed for the theft.
 This incident had led to local Pangals fearing for their safety.